Virus cases jump in S Korea to 346, China daily count drops

 The first three cases in the country’s 600,000-member military also sprung up on separate bases Friday, bringing added concern.
 A sailor on Jeju Island and an army officer in North Chungcheong province both tested positive.
 Both had made recent visits to Daegu, officials said.
 A third infection was reported in an air force officer who is based in Daegu but who had recently traveled to military headquarters in central South Korea, the defense ministry said, prompting the quarantine of 80 soldiers there.

-Globally, more than 76,000 people have been infected in 27 countries, and more than 2,200 have died.
-Italian authorities say the number of people infected has more than quadrupled due to an emerging cluster of cases in the country’s north.
-Many of the new cases represented the first infections in Italy acquired through secondary contagion and brought the country’s total to 14 on Friday.
+Globally, more than 77,000 people have been infected in 29 countries, and more than 2,300 have died.
+Italian authorities say a 78-year-old man died of the disease and the number of people infected has more than quadrupled due to an emerging cluster of cases in the country’s north.
+Many of the new cases represented the first infections in Italy acquired through secondary contagion and brought the country’s total to 19 on Friday.

 In the United States, 35 people have tested positive for the virus, including 18 who returned home from a quarantined cruise ship in Japan and one new case reported Friday in California.